Bankoga/golem/README.md

 > Why is problem selection necessary for intelligence?

+This is more subtle than it seems.
 If humans are not capable of determination, then problem selection cannot be necessary for intelligence.
 Thus, it's unclear why it's there outside of separating living matter from inanimate matter in terms of DETERMINATION as opposed to CONSTRAINTS ON ACTIVITY (i.e the choices an object or system is capable of making).
 As has already been discussed, and many will disagree with, we do not determine what choices we cannot or cannot make.
 The system that defines us does.
+Though this is largely a moot point, for alternatively, problem selection, in and of itself is a problem to be solved for a system.

+> Thus, why is it necessary to select which problems one solves in order to be capable of solving problems?

+Not sure.
+I've no answer to this question as of yet.
+Though it can perhaps be rephrased as, does cognition require meta-cognition?

+### Consequences

 Life does not appear to be mechanically differently in kind, than anything else in the universe.
 The defining characteristic of living matters, seems to be that it has fewer constraints on what it can or cannot do than inanimate matter.
-This doesn't require the ability to determine which problem one solves.
+This doesn't require the ability to determine which problems one can or cannot solve.

-### Consequences

 Well aside from others being able to take these ideas and put them into practice more quickly than I am capable of, which really isn't important.
 I do not matter.
 You do not matter.
 Nothing matters.
 Thus everything matters.
 There are lot of ramifications to this, most of which I'll not bother to record.
 For the purposes of this doc, we can say the following:

 - It is not possible to build machine intelligence without it being conscious
 - Building any machine intelligence is reproduction